November 22, 2024

 When you choose acting as your career, one of your first business challenges will be finding an agent.
 And even after you sign with a rep, you might still want a second or third agent.
 Over time, you might change reps as you reach higher levels of pay and recognition.

 It is a cause of great anxiety for actors to look for their first agent.
-In a moment of desperation, you might accept any offer to make that job easier for you.
+In desperation, you might accept any offer to make that job easier.
 That is when a paid talent showcase will seem like an option.
 We hope you resist that urge.
 The more you talk to fellow actors, the more you will hear the truth.
-No one gets typically signed from a paid talent showcase outside of a college program.
+Actors typically do not get signed from a paid talent showcase outside of a college program.

 [Read also: 6 Eye-Opening Tips On Using Social Media]